 - Intellectuality

-What is his intellectual level?
+What is his/her intellectual level?

-What is his subject matter achievement?
+What is his/her subject matter achievement?

-What is his level of effort, input, concentration, his work-attitude and -level, language acquisition, level of computational skills, level of thinking, intentionality, level of perceiving, level of
+What is his/her level of effort, input, concentration, his/her work-attitude and -level, language acquisition, level of computational skills, level of thinking, intentionality, level of perceiving, level of attending, work tempo, etc.?

 - Bodiliness (corporeality)^(14:2)

-Does he suffer from an illness, a bodily defect, an injury or any form of physical deviation such as, e.g., left-sidedness, both-sidedness, personal appearance, bodily form (e.g., conspicuously tall, short, fat, thin, etc.), bodily movement (e.g., awkward), bodily proportions (e.g., conspicuous hands, feet, legs, face, hair)?
+Does he/she suffer from an illness, a bodily defect, an injury or any form of physical deviation such as, e.g., left-sidedness, both-sidedness, personal appearance, bodily form (e.g., conspicuously tall, short, fat, thin, etc.), bodily movement (e.g., awkward), bodily proportions (e.g., conspicuous hands, feet, legs, face, hair)?

 - Sociability^(14:2)

-Are his human relationships or general disposition possibly disturbed, e.g., does he communicate, cooperate or withdraw himself?
+Are his/her human relationships or general disposition possibly disturbed, e.g., does he/she communicate, cooperate or withdraw him/herself?